PhasicFlow/phasicFlow/tutorials/sphereGranFlow/binarySystemOfParticles/README.md

     }
 }
 ```
 In the `setFields` dictionary, located in the `settings/particlesDict` file, you define the initial `velocity`, `acceleration`, `rotVelocity` and `shapeName` fields for all 30000 particles in the simulation.
-In the `selectors' dictionary, you can select subsets of particles and set the field value for those subsets.
+In the `selectors` dictionary, you can select subsets of particles and set the field value for those subsets.
 The `selectRange` selector is defined in the `shapeAssigne` subdictionary.
 It defines a range with `begin`, `end` and `stride` to select particles.
 And in the `fieldValue` subdictionary the field values for selected particles are set (any number of field values can be set here).

 **Note:** Other selectors are: `selectBox` that selects particles inside a box and `randomSelect` that selects particles randomly from a given index range.